jerseycheese/BootHillGM/Docs/UserStories.md

   **Status:** Not yet implemented.

 ### Combat System
-- As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.
+- [x] As a player, I want visual feedback during combat turns, so that I can better understand the flow of battle.
-  **Test Plan:**
-  - Implement visual indicators for current turn
+  **Implementation:**
-  - Add animations or effects for combat actions
+  - Added loading states for combat actions
-  - Verify feedback is clear and enhances combat experience **Status:** Not yet implemented.
+  - Improved button disabled states
+  - Clear turn indicator messages
+  - Proper cursor feedback

 - [ ] As a player, I want more detailed combat log formatting, so that I can better understand what's happening in combat.
   **Test Plan:**